-Twice each week the language specialist, who has experience teaching young students and is a fluent speaker of Spanish, will provide direct instruction in Spanish for 40 minutes.
+Students in grades 2 and 3 will have Spanish once a week for 40 minutes while students in grade 4 will have Spanish twice a week for 40 minutes.
 The teacher will deliver instruction in Spanish using puppets, storybooks, songs, videos, etc. Students will be involved in communicative games, language experience activities, cultural fantasies, songs, rhymes, children's literature, physical activity, manipulation of props, role plays, dialogues, small group work, paired work, and listening activities.
 Emphasis will be on communication and students will be graded on the basis of their efforts in comprehending and speaking the Spanish language.